reflectoring/reflectoring.github.io/_posts/2021-08-04-zero-downtime-deployments.md

 When we delete a column from the database, we need to change the code to not use that column anymore.

+In this tutorial, we'll discuss how we can coordinate the code changes with the database changes and deploy them to our production environment without a downtime.
+We'll go through an example use case step by step and use feature flags to help us.

+{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/zero-downtime" %}

+## The Problem: Coordinating Database Changes with Code Changes

 If we release both the change of the database and the change of the code at the same time, we double the risk that something goes wrong.
 We have coupled the risk of the database change with the risk of the code change.

-Usually, our application runs on multiple nodes and during a new release the new code is deployed to one node at a time.
-This is often called a rolling or round-robin deployment with the goal of zero downtime.
-During the deployment there will be nodes with the old code that is not compatible to the new database schema!
+Usually, our application runs on multiple nodes and during a new release, the new code is deployed to one node at a time.
+This is often called a "rolling deployment" or "round-robin release" with the goal of zero downtime. **During the deployment, there will be nodes running with the old code that is not compatible with the new database schema**!
 How can we handle this?

-What do we do when the deployment of the code change failed, because we have introduced a bug?
-We have to roll back to the old version of the code.
-But the old version of the code may not be compatible with the database anymore, because we have already applied the database change!
-So we have to rollback the database change, too!
-The rollback in itself bears some risk of failure, because a rollback is often not a well-planned and well-rehearsed activity.
+What do we do when the deployment of the code change failed because we have introduced a bug?
+We have to roll back to the old version of the code. **But the old version of the code may not be compatible with the database anymore**, because we have already applied the database change!
+So we have to roll back the database change, too!
+The rollback in itself bears some risk of failure because a rollback is often not a well-planned and well-rehearsed activity.
 How can we improve this situation?

-The answer to these questions is to decouple the database changes from the code changes using feature flags.
+The answer to these questions is to **decouple the database changes from the code changes using feature flags**.

 With feature flags, we can deploy database changes and code any time we want, and activate them at any time after the deployment.

-This tutorial provides a step-by-step guide on how to release database changes and the corresponding code changes safely and with no downtime using Spring Boot, Flyway, and feature flags implemented with a feature flagging platform like [LaunchDarkly](https://launchdarkly.com).
+This tutorial provides a step-by-step guide on how to release database changes and the corresponding code changes safely and with no downtime using Spring Boot, [Flyway](https://flywaydb.org/), and feature flags implemented with a feature flagging platform like [LaunchDarkly](https://launchdarkly.com).

 ## Example Use Case: Splitting One Database Column into Two